ironArray/Caterva2/README.md

 dir1/                   ds-1d-b.b2nd            ds-1d.b2nd              ds-hello.b2frame
 ```

+Now:

-First, create a virtual environment and install Caterva2 with the `[services,clients]` extras (see above).
+- create a virtual environment and install Caterva2 with the `[services,clients]` extras (see above).
+- copy the configuration file `caterva2.sample.toml` to `caterva2.toml` and edit to your
+  needs

 Then fire up the broker, start publishing a root named `foo` with `root-example` datasets, and create a subscriber:

 ```sh
 cat2bro &  # broker